unilincoln/RDM/researchtools.md

 The University of Lincoln wishes to support researchers by providing you with appropriate software tools in order to undertake your research.
 We recognise that each research discipline will have specialist tools appropriate to its own needs.

 However, there are a number of applications which will be of general use during the planning, research, and publication stages of your work, irrespective of research discipline.
-This page provides access to a number of such tools which are recommended (in some cases *required*) by the University of Lincoln.
+This page provides access to a number of such tools which are recommended (in some cases <em>required</em>) by the University of Lincoln.

 ## <i class="icon-check"></i> Before You Start